chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 # DELIVER (INDIVIDUALLY)

-Deliver a (maximum) 5 pages report in PDF simply containing everything marked [**REPORT**] above.
-You do not need to add a narrative/explanation to your report, simply include each element with the number of the section of this document where it was requested.
+Deliver a report having at most 4 pages in PDF, containing each of the elements marked [**REPORT**] above.
+You do not need to add a long narrative explanation to your report, just the requested elements.

-Obviously, remember to identify clearly for each plot what it is and what is the graph from which it was extracted (i.e., "US Companies", "Karate Club", or "Les Misèrables").
+For each of those elements:

+* Include the section number where each element is requested.
+* Include a descriptive title, remembering to indicate from which network each element comes.
+* For images and plots, include a brief commentary.